Table of Contents

 DefaultMaterial Properties

 The DefaultMaterial shader that comes with EZ implements a Physically Based Rendering model (PBR), which is the de facto industry standard these days.
-The details of PBR rendering are beyond the scope of this documentation, if you want to get an understanding of how roughness and metalness are use (see below), please search the internet.
+The details of PBR rendering are beyond the scope of this documentation, if you want to get an understanding of how roughness and metalness are used (see below), please search the internet.

 The DefaultMaterial provides these options: